Activist party backs Cynthia Nixon in NY governor’s race

-NEW YORK (AP) — The progressive Working Families Party has endorsed “Sex and the City” actress Cynthia Nixon against incumbent New York Gov. Andrew Cuomo.
+NEW YORK (AP) — The progressive Working Families Party endorsed “Sex and the City” actress Cynthia Nixon against incumbent Democratic New York Gov. Andrew Cuomo on Saturday, potentially giving Nixon a ballot line in the general election even if Cuomo is the Democratic candidate.

-Nixon said she was honored to receive the endorsement Saturday and “inspired by the enthusiasm of progressive working-class members of the party.”
+“I am honored to receive the endorsement of the Working Families Party and inspired by the enthusiasm of progressive working-class members of the party,” Nixon said after party members endorsed her during a meeting at an Albany hotel.

-Nixon is challenging Cuomo in the Democratic gubernatorial primary.
-The Working Families Party endorsement could give her a ballot line in the November general election even if Cuomo wins the Democratic nomination.
+Abbey Fashouer, a spokeswoman for Cuomo’s re-election campaign, said the governor’s “record of progressive accomplishment is unmatched.”

-Cuomo campaign spokeswoman Abbey Fashouer said the governor’s “record of progressive accomplishment is unmatched.”
+She said Cuomo has delivered for progressives by raising New York’s minimum wage, pushing for gun-safety legislation and legalizing same-sex marriage in 2011, among other accomplishments.

 Most Read Nation & World Stories